 Many hostels count with small libraries that allow you to exchange books.

 Or, why not discover something new at a local bookshop?
 One of my favorite books I discovered during my trips was First They Killed My Father, which I found on a street market in Cambodia.

 If you’re a flashpacker, a Kindle and other digital book readers are also a good option.

 12. A Pillow

-I have personally carried my small travel pillow to many places and end up not using it (or just once).
-Even though they are not heavy, they tend to take a lot of space.
+I have personally carried my small travel pillow to many places and ended up not using it (or just once).
+Even though they are not heavy, they tend to take up a lot of space.

 You’ll find that many airlines and trains offer pillows for free to use during your flight.
 If that’s not the case, wrap your jacket and/or some other clothes to make a nice pillow.

 When camping, you can also bundle some of your clothes to serve as a pillow.
 It might not be as soft as a fluffy pillow, but it does the job.

 Unless you need to use them while on the road for work or other essentials (like me, a travel blogger), I recommend leaving behind all unnecessary electronics.